 Wednesday, 7 August 2024

-This vast pond covers 14 bighas (approximately 5 acres).
-However, in 1957, the Assam government included this pond in a fishery project.
-On the expansive banks of the pond, offices for the Fishery Department and residential buildings for its employees have been constructed.
+This vast pond covers approximately 10-12 bighas of land.
+In 1957, the Assam government included this pond in its fisheries project.
+The Fisheries Department's own office and residential buildings for its employees have been constructed on the wide banks of the pond.

 Rajdighi ,Ialamabad